-Regulation energy is used to control system frequency that can vary as generators access the system and must be maintained very narrowly around 60 hertz.
-Units and system resources providing regulation are certified by the ISO and must respond to “automatic generation control” signals to increase or decrease their operating levels depending upon the service being provided, regulation up or regulation down.
+Regulation energy is used to control system frequency, which must be maintained very narrowly around 60 hertz, and varies as generators change their energy output.
+Resources providing regulation are certified by the ISO and must respond to automatic control signals to increase or decrease their operating levels depending upon the need.

-Spinning reserve is the portion of unloaded capacity from units already connected or synchronized to the grid and that can deliver their energy in 10 minutes.
-Non-spinning reserve is capacity that can be synchronized and ramping to a specified load within 10 minutes.
+Spinning reserve is standby capacity from generation units already connected or synchronized to the grid and that can deliver their energy in 10 minutes when dispatched.
+Non-spinning reserve is capacity that can be synchronized to the grid and ramped to a specified load within 10 minutes.

-This is a service in which market participants can buy or sell energy in the day-ahead market with the explicit requirement to buy or sell it back in the real-time market.
-This type of bidding, also called virtual bidding, pressures prices in the day ahead and real-time markets to move closer together, or converge, reducing the incentives for buyers and sellers to forego bidding physical schedules in the day-ahead market to receive better prices in the real time.
+Market participants can buy or sell energy in the day-ahead market with the explicit requirement to buy or sell it back in the real-time market using convergence bidding.
+There is no requirement for such bids to be backed by physical assets.
+This type of bidding, also called virtual bidding, pressures prices in the day-ahead and real-time markets to move closer together, or converge, reducing incentives for buyers and sellers to wait to bid physical schedules in the real time market.

 Learn how to register for convergence bidding here